aws-samples/glue-enrich-cost-and-usage/Readme.md

 ## Prerequisites
 1. *An AWS Account and AWS Organizations enabled:*  In order to use Organizations tags with accounts, AWS Organizations must be enabled .
 The resources used in this blog post must be deployed in the master account.
-2. *Cost & Usage Report: *A Cost & Usage Report must be defined in the Master account.
+2. *Cost & Usage Report*: A Cost & Usage Report must be defined in the Master account.
 The report must be written in Apache Parquet format to an S3 bucket.
 Instructions for creating a Cost & Usage Report are available in the AWS Documentation (https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html).  *Please note:* Once you’ve setup a Cost & Usage Report, it can take up to 24 hours for the first report to be delivered to S3.
 You will not be able to use this solution until you have at least one report delivered

 ## How it works